 For your convenience, I'm providing UserPort here, with thanks expressed to its author, Tomas Franzon.

 Download and unzip this file, read the PDF manual included in it, install it following these instructions.
 The default configuration works well if you use any of the normal ports.
 If you use nonstandard ports, do add their address ranges in the configuration.
 That's it, FodTrack and Windows XP will now work happily together!
+At least if you have old hardware...
+The newer your motherboard and CPU are, the less likely is this to work!

 If you want to disable and re-enable UserPort for testing purposes, you can do so from the Control Panel, System, Hardware, Device Manager.
 Select "view" and "show hidden devices".
 Under "non-plug and play drivers" you will find UserPort, and you can disable and enable it from there, if desired.
 Normally there should be no need to ever get in here.
 Just installing UserPort should work for most of us!